Multi-Fibers Bundles as a new model for high-dimensional Spacetimes: Beyond five dimensions.

 singularizing the fibers at $p$.
 Then, taking coordinates charts on open subsets of $ \B\U$, $S_p$ and $W_p$ respectively, we obtain very useful adapted charts on $\U_p$.
 See below. \item \emph{Orientation of the fibers :} Let $S$ be given an orientation ; an orientation on $W$ would be treated the same way.
-For any point $y\in\M$, the diffeomorphism $h_{\B y}|_{S_y} : S_y\rightarrow S$ can be used to pull-back the orientation on $S_y$.
-We say that $\Phi$ is compatible with the orientation of $S$ if, in some neighborhood $\U_p$ of any point $p$, there is a frame field for $\T_y S_y$, $y\in\U_p$, compatible with the orientation pulled-back by $h_{\B y}|_{S_y}$. \end{itemize} \end{greybox}
+For any point $p\in\M$, the diffeomorphisms $h_{\alpha}|_{S_p} : S_p\rightarrow S$ can be used to pull-back the orientation of $S$ on $S_p$.
+We say that the multi-fiber structure is compatible with the orientation of $S$ if, in some neighborhood $\U_p$ of any point $p$, there is a frame field for $\T_y S_y$, $y\in\U_p$, compatible with the orientation pulled-back by any $h_{\alpha}|_{S_y}$ such that $y\in\U_{\alpha}\cap\U_p$. \end{itemize} \end{greybox}

-We now consider $\M$ to be equipped with a semi-Riemannian metric $\g$.
-We then define the \defin{horizontal space} $H_x$ at a point $x$ as the $\g$-orthogonal space to $\T_x \F_{\B x}$ in $\T_x\M$ : \begin{greybox}
+We now consider $\M$ to be equipped with a metric $\g$.
+We then define the \defin{horizontal space} $H_p$ at a point $p\in\M$ as the $\g$-orthogonal space to $\T_p \F_{p}$ in $\T_p\M$ : \begin{greybox}

 \end{greybox} We can then consider a compatibility condition between $\g$ and the multi-fiber structure: \begin{greybox} \begin{itemize} \item \emph{Signature of the fibers :} We say that the metric $\g$ is compatible with the multi-fiber bundle structure if the signature of the restriction of $\g$ to any fiber as defined above is constant.
-That is, for any $x \in M$, the signature of $\g$ restricted to $S_x$ and $W_x$ is independent of $x$.
+That is, for any $p \in M$, the signature of $\g$ restricted to $S_p$ and $W_p$ is independent of $p$.
 In this case, for given signatures $\sigma_a$ and $\sigma_b$ of adequate length, we will say that $\g$ is of signature $\sigma_a$ on $S$ and $\sigma_b$ on $W$.
-The signature of $\g_x$ on the horizontal space $H_x$ is then also independent of $x$. \end{itemize} \end{greybox}
+The signature of $\g_p$ on the horizontal space $H_p$ is then also independent of $p$. \end{itemize} \end{greybox}